budulinek/arduino-altherma-controller/README.md

   - rollover of counters is synchronized
   - content of the P1P2 Status page is updated in the background (fetch API), javascript alert is shown if connection is lost
 * user settings:
-  - can be changed via web interface (see screenshots bellow), all web UI inputs have proper validation
+  - can be changed via web interface (see screenshots below), all web UI inputs have proper validation
   - stored in Arduino EEPROM
   - retained during firmware upgrade (only in case of major version change, Arduino loads factory defaults)
   - factory defaults for user settings can be changed in advanced_settings.h
 * advanced settings:
-  - can be changed in sketch before comnpilation (advanced_settings.h)
+  - can be changed in sketch before compilation (advanced_settings.h)
   - stored in flash memory

 # Hardware